 However, there are at least two distinct ways to understand what 'irreducibility' means.
-First, irreducibility is a relation between different theories, see e.g. Butterfield (2014) and Nagel (1961).
-Second, irreducibility may be read ontologically; thus, the irreducible entities are those which exist in addition to the fundamental entities.
-On this ontological conception, the reduction of the mental to the physical, or biological to the chemical is the claim that there are no mental (or biological) entities in addition to the physical (or chemical) entities.
+First, irreducibility may be read ontologically; thus, the irreducible entities are those which exist in addition to the fundamental entities.
+On this ontological conception, the reduction of the mental to the physical, or biological to the chemical is just the claim that there are no mental (or biological) entities in addition to the physical (or chemical) entities.
 But this doesn't offer any explanation for the contents of our ontology.
-So, while we accept that ontologically irreducible entities will be admitted into the rainforest, henceforth we'll understand (ir)reducibility as a claim about inter-theoretic relations.
+So, while we accept that ontologically irreducible entities will be admitted into the rainforest, henceforth, we'll understand (ir)reducibility as a claim about inter-theoretic relations.

-The crucial point is that, on our view, theoretical reducibility is divorced from the criteria for realism/admittance to the rainforest, thus our project should be of central interest to those who are realists about higher-level entities even if they hold that these are theoretically reducible.
+The crucial point is that, on our view, theoretical reducibility is divorced from the criteria for realism/admittance to the rainforest, thus our project should be of interest to those who are realist about higher-level entities even if they hold that these are theoretically reducible.

-On Nagel's influential account of inter-theoretic reduction, one theory T_t is reduced to another T_b if the descriptions given by T_t can be deduced from T_b , perhaps with the aid of some additional assumptions (known as bridge laws).6 This deduction allows the entities and their behaviour described by
+On Nagel's influential account of inter-theoretic reduction, one theory T_t is reduced to another T_b if the descriptions given by T_t can be deduced from T_b , perhaps with the aid of some additional assumptions (known as bridge laws).6 This deduction allows the entities and their behaviour described by T_t to be explained from the bottom up.7 Note that this is not to suggest that the higher-level reduced theory is, thus, redundant or could be eliminated; only that its adequacy to its target phenomena can be explained.

-4See also e.g. Gillett (2016).
+$^{^{4}}$ See also e.g. Gillett (2016).